MP Materials Corp. (MP) Shares Plummet Below 1-Year High

 MP Materials Corp.
-(NYSE: MP)’s stock price has plunge by -2.28relation to previous closing price of 22.77.
-Nevertheless, the company has seen a 2.25% surge in its stock price over the last five trading sessions.
+(NYSE: MP)’s stock price has decreased by -0.09 compared to its previous closing price of 21.45.
+However, the company has seen a -5.88% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 06/28/22 that General Motors EV Partner Sees Director Buy More Stock

 Is It Worth Investing in MP Materials Corp.
 (NYSE: MP) Right Now?